Migrating custom plugins

 +import SomePlugin from './src/someplugin.js';

-Imports from the package roots should not be changed.
+Imports from the package roots should be changed to ckeditor5.

 If you run the following command, the ckeditor5-rules/require-file-extensions-in-imports eslint rule should fix most, if not all, problems related to missing file extensions.